AdnanNadeem0923/flutterStatesApp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+- A simple Flutter States App connected to our Backend which is built using nodeJs
+- This App will call three Rest Api's
+- This App contains a series of tests and its coverage report

+## To run this Project in web
+-Run Flutter build web